On-Call Time: Are You Entitled to Be Paid?

 If You Don't Have to Stay at Work

-Employees who don't have to stay at work are entitled to pay for hours over which the employees have little or not control and which they cannot spend as they wish.
+Employees who don't have to stay at work are entitled to pay for hours over which the employees have little or no control and which they cannot spend as they wish.
 If an employee is actually called and has to work, the employee is always entitled to pay for that actual work time.
-As for the hours that are spent on call and not actually working, the more restrictions an employer places on an employee who is on call, the more likely that employee is entitled to be paid.
-Here are some of the factors courts consider:

 • How many calls an employee gets while on call.
 The more calls an employee has to respond to, the more likely he or she is entitled to pay, particularly if any of the calls require the employee to report to work or give advice or guidance over the phone.
 An employee who is frequently interrupted like this would have difficulty planning and using his or her time as desired.